openstack/kolla-ansible/doc/source/contributor/contributing.rst

 New Feature Planning
 ~~~~~~~~~~~~~~~~~~~~

-New features are discussed via IRC or mailing list (with [kolla] prefix).
+New features are discussed via IRC or on the openstack-discuss mailing list
-Kolla project keeps blueprints in `Launchpad <https://blueprints.launchpad.net/kolla-ansible>`__.
-Specs are welcome but not strictly required.
+(please include the [kolla] prefix to your subject line).

+Kolla has previously used Launchpad blueprints, but now simply uses tracking
+bugs for new feature work.
+Please tag any such bugs with a "[RFE]" prefix,
+which indicates the bug is a Request For Enhancement.
+Bugs are discussed in
+more detail in the next section.

 Task Tracking
 ~~~~~~~~~~~~~